Close Alert Banner

 We need your support!
 Lambton Heritage Museum is thrilled that we added a new historic building to our site.
 The Canatara Cabin is the oldest building at the museum.
 It held a special place in the hearts of visitors to Canatara Park for decades.
 Now, the cabin will be enjoyed for future generations alongside five other historic buildings currently located at the museum site.

-In order to safely move this fragile, 190-year-old building, the second storey and roof was removed.
-The cabin was transported in two sections and will be reassembled at its new location.
-This cabin has a history of high profile moves, from its roots in Huron County, to a trip in the 1930s down Lake Huron to Lakeshore Road, to its relocation in 1971 to Canatara Park.
+This 190 year-old building has a history of high profile moves, from its roots in Huron County, to a trip in the 1930s down Lake Huron to Lakeshore Road, to its relocation in 1971 to Canatara Park.
 Now that this cabin has taken one final journey, please support us in fundraising to reassemble the cabin for the enjoyment of all Lambton County residents.

 The cabin was disassembled before being moved to the museum site.
 The roof and floors were moved as single pieces.
 All of the cabin logs were disassembled, numbered, and transported to the museum.
 Now that the pieces are safely at the museum, the cabin needs to be reassembled and restored.